syncfusion-content/maui-docs/MAUI/DataGrid/styling.md

 {% endtabs %}

 ## Set datagrid style from page resources
-You can write custom style for the properties in the `SfDataGrid.DefaultStyle` class using page resource and consume the custom style as a static resource to the DefaultSyle property for the required DataGrid used on that page.
+You can write custom style for the properties in the `SfDataGrid.DefaultStyle` class using page resource and consume the custom style as a static resource to the DefaultStyle property for the required DataGrid used on that page.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml"%}